satur-io/duckdb-php/docs/md/prepared-statements.md

     A single query can be prepared once and executed many times._

 !!! warning
-    Prepared statements shouldn't be used to insert large amounts of data.
+    Prepared statements shouldn't be used to insert large amounts of data, as they can lead to performance issues and inefficiencies.
+For such cases, consider using [Appenders](appenders.md) instead.
-    Check [Appenders](appenders.md) instead in that case.

 ## Create a prepared statement